 All instances/Specific instances: defines whether all or specific instances of a class at which the rule is targeted will be analyzed in the report.

 Report on the 10 SQL databases that have the least amount of free space left in your infrastructure during this week.

-To follow the usage instructions, you must have the SQL Server Monitoring Management Pack installed.
+To follow the instructions, you must have the SQL Server Monitoring Management Pack installed.

 - Open the Veeam Performance Top (Bottom) N Report.

-- From the Sort Function list, choose Min to range report results starting from the least value.
+- From the Sort Function list, select Min to range report results starting from the least value.